Craig School of Business

 We are The Craig School of Business

 The Craig School of Business has come a long way since 1928 when it was established as the Department of Commerce.
-Today, the Craig School is proud to be recognized as one of the best business schools in the state, taking pride in offering students a wide array of educational and networking opportunities.
-We are recognized for offering a quality and cost effective education.
+Today, the Craig School is proud to be recognized for its excellence, taking pride in offering students a wide array of transformative educational and networking opportunities.
+We are recognized for offering a high-quality, cost-effective education.

 The Craig School of Business educates and inspires a diverse student body and supports economic development in Central California and beyond.